Kim2091/helpful-scripts/Image Tiling/README.md

 *Written by ChatGPT*

 This script allows quick tiling of your images with multithreading.
-Put your images in an `images` folder, and it'll output the results in `output`.
+Put your images in an `images` folder, and it'll output the results in `output`. ~2000% faster than MagickUtils.

 **Features:**
 * Split images into tiles of any size